shruthiKa-kas/infraSharing5Gupgrade/README.md

-Techno-Economic Assessment of 5G Infrastructure Sharing Business Models in Rural Areas and Infrastructure Sharing Strategies for Wireless Broadband (infrasharing5Gupgrade)
+Techno-Economic Assessment of 5G Infrastructure Sharing Business Models in Rural Areas
 ====

-This codebase evaluates the cost implications of different infrastructure sharing business models in rural areas, especially using 5G, as applied for a generic model.
+This codebase evaluates the cost implications of different infrastructure sharing business models in rural areas.

-If there are any additional queries or comments about the code, do not hesitate to reach out to me via email at 'k.a.shruthi@strath.ac.uk' for further information.

 Please cite the published paper associated with this codebase: